 Dynamic Simulation of a Wind Turbine

 Unsteady CFD simulations of wind turbines yield detailed insights into the structure, size and power of trailing vortices.
-Those down-stream eddies combined with strongly decellerated flow in the direct slipstream effect efficiency of wind turbines far down-stream.
-Parameters like wind-speed, the shape of the wind-profile, airfoil pitch, landscape peculiarities etc. are included in physically correct models.
-From the simulation results design criteria like positions and placement patterns of highly efficient wind parks are obtained in the planning phase already.
+Those down-stream eddies, combined with strongly decelerated flow within the direct slipstream, effect efficiency of wind turbines far downstream.
+Parameters such as wind-speed, the shape of the wind-profile, airfoil pitch, landscape peculiarities, etc. are included in physically correct models.
+From the simulation results, design criteria like positions and placement patterns of highly efficient wind parks can already be obtained in the planning phase.

-As an example the simulation of a typical wind-turbine with a nominal power of 2.3MW is presented.
+As an example, consider the simulation of a typical wind-turbine with a nominal power of 2.3MW.
 The applied wind profile and the simulated geometry are shown in the image on the right.